 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science (B.S.) in management.
+The University offers a bachelor of science (BS) in management that includes a choice of minors in Human Capital Management / Entrepreneurship.

-The Management Program provides the foundation needed to succeed in management careers.
-Coursework in the major includes a comprehensive base of liberal studies and business courses—plus courses that provide fundamental skills in the following areas:
+The Management Program provides a foundation needed to succeed in a wide range of management careers.
+Coursework in the major includes a comprehensive base of liberal studies and core management courses—plus courses that provide deeper knowledge of chosen minor areas.
+The student will gain fundamental skills in the following areas along with specialized skills in the minor areas:

-One of the strengths of the Management Program is that it provides each student with actual management experience.
-In addition to realistic projects associated with coursework, students gain practical experience by completing a cooperative practicum and an internship.
+One of the strengths of the Management Program is that it provides each student with experiential learning opportunities that translate theory into practice enhancing the student’s career readiness.
+In addition to experiential learning projects associated with coursework, students have the option to gain practical experience by completing a cooperative practicum or an internship.

 Our graduates are qualified for careers in manufacturing, retail, government, technology, international business, and not-for-profit services.
 Many are placed in management trainee programs.
 Others begin their careers in non-managerial professional positions and then are promoted to management.